Are you a Claude “China user”?

 Understanding the score bands and what Claude Code reportedly reads.

 1. Start scan: Click Start scan to run an animated pass over all six signals.
-The gauge climbs as contributions add up.
+The gauge climbs as contributions add up to a 0–100 risk score.

-3. Focus on timezone: When Claude Code uses a non-official ANTHROPIC_BASE_URL endpoint, public reverse-engineering reports say it reads OS timezone and proxy hostname, encoding results into the system prompt via Unicode steganography.
+5. Focus on timezone: When Claude Code uses a non-official ANTHROPIC_BASE_URL endpoint, public reverse-engineering reports say it reads OS timezone and proxy hostname, encoding results into the system prompt via Unicode steganography.
+Signals scoring 0.25 or above (relative to their weight) count as individual "hits."

 Frequently Asked Questions